WagonOfDoubt/kotoba.js/app/src/txt/faq_default.md

 </code>
 </div>

-Parser is highly customisable, you can easily add new tags or change default.
+Parser is highly customizable, you can easily add new tags or change default.
 Read [wiki](https://github.com/WagonOfDoubt/kotoba.js/wiki/Markup-language-customization) to find out how.